kaguy4/ksphp-en/README.md

 # ksphp-en
-A similar script to the one used on ayashii's world, an ancient japanese textboard that is considered the precursor to 2ch
+A similar script to the one used on ayashii's world, an ancient japanese textboard that is considered the precursor to 2ch.

-## THIS IS STILL BEING TRANSLATED BEFORE AN UPLOAD IS MADE.
+This version has/is being translated.
+Please feel free to contribute your accurate translations.